ovh/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vmware_overall_vm-encrypt/guide.en-gb.md

 ---
 title: "KMS for VMware on OVHcloud - VM encryption use case scenarios"
-excerpt: "Discover the solutions available to you for encrypting VMs with or without OKMS in your managed OVHcloud Hosted Private Cloud VMware vSphere"
+excerpt: "Discover the solutions available to you for encrypting VMs within the OVHcloud univers"
-updated: 2024-10-11
+updated: 2024-10-22
 ---

 <style>